aunnnn/RHLinePlot/README.md

 Play around with the example app to see possible customizations and the Robinhood-style view shown in the demo.

 ## Installation
+### Cocoapods
+`pod install RHLinePlot`

-Just use the source however you like.
+Or just use the source however you like.
 The library is in folder `RHLinePlot`.

 ## APIs
 ### Without any interaction